Sewer Backup Answering Service

 Callers describing floor drains, basement toilets, showers, laundry drains, or black-water concerns.

-Outcome: Capture contamination context and route urgent work quickly.
+Outcome: Capture contamination context and move urgent work into the approved dispatch path.

 One-bathroom-left and occupied-unit calls